• Skip to primary navigation

 • Made in Minnesota

-For starters, the Red Wing’s leather is full grain, meaning it’s made from the outer layer of the animal’s skin.
-It’s a bit hard to see the “grain,” or skin-like the texture on my Iron Ranger because it’s been old and it’s been conditioned a million times, but if you look at the Blacksmith photo above, you can see what the skin looked like.
+For starters, the Red Wing’s leather is full-grain, meaning it’s made from the outer layer of the animal’s skin.
+It’s a bit hard to see the “grain,” or skin-like texture, on my Iron Ranger because it’s been old and it’s been conditioned a million times, but if you look at the Blacksmith photo above, you can see what the skin looked like.
 That means it’s full grain, or pretty close to it.

 doc martens and red wing iron ranger